Transportation in Mexico: How to Get Around by Bus and Air

 Mexico used to have an extensive passenger train system, but now all that remains is a one-day tourist trip from Guadalajara to a tequila distillery and the route going through the Copper Canyons.
 Many well-heeled travelers explore the latter on customized luxury coaches run by tour companies, but you can also just hop on the regular train that the local use.

-Follow this link for schedule and prices, which top out at around $70 for the whole stretch in second class (which is air-conditioned), double that for first class.
+Go to the Chepe train website for schedule and prices, which top out at around $70 for the whole stretch in second class (which is air-conditioned), double that for first class.

 A company called Bamba Experience offers a hop-on, hop-off van service between hostels and backpacker hotels in Mexico.
 They’ll also work out a combo bus and van pass if you set up an itinerary in advance.